Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 4, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Week 5 of the college football season continues with a number of marquee matchups on Friday and Saturday, while the NFL Week 4 slate features 13 games on Sunday and two on Monday.
-On Friday, No. 8 Florida State opens ACC play on a short week and a trip to Virginia, while Big 12 action sees 24th-ranked TCU battling Arizona State.
+Fourteen games involving top-25 teams highlight Saturday's Week 5 college football slate, while the NFL has 13 games on Sunday and two on Monday.
+Among Saturday's college games are a Big Ten matchup between No. 6 Oregon and No. 3 Penn State, and a pair of intriguing SEC battles with No. 4 LSU taking on No. 13 Ole Miss, and No. 17 Alabama facing No. 5 Georgia.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-With J.J.
-McCarthy out, it will be Carson Wentz leading the Minnesota Vikings against Aaron Rodgers and the Pittsburgh Steelers from Croke Park in Dublin, Ireland.
-The sports schedule on Friday also includes a 15-game MLB slate, two WNBA playoff games and numerous European soccer matches to consider.
+Oregon has been on a heater since joining the Big Ten last season, and will put a 10-game conference winning streak on the line when they face Penn State in the Nittany Lions' annual "White Out."
+The sports schedule on Saturday also includes a 15-game MLB slate, and numerous European soccer matches to consider.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.